Extended Discovery pattern which models Apache Tomcat web applications is available for this product.

 An additional Windows versioning technique that can be used is the Registry query.
-Once we are able to execute this query in a more controlled manner then we will add it to the pattern.
+Once we are able to execute this query in a more controlled manner, then it weill be added to the pattern.

-As such it sits on top of a webserver and processes requests from the user to the Java application that is being hosted.
-From an external view there is no visibility of what application Tomcat is hosting, where this application resides or what its purpose is - all you see is Tomcat running on a host.
+As such, it sits on top of a web server and processes requests from the user to the Java application that is being hosted.
+From an external view there is no visibility of what application Tomcat is hosting, where this application resides or what its purpose is, all you see is that Tomcat running on a host.

-There is no indication that this product forks, has multiple threads or creates any child processes.
+There is no indication that this product branches, has multiple threads or creates any child processes.

 Tomcat Cluster doesn't do Application replication between the member nodes.
 Session replication and load balancing may be achieved by using external tools only.